Pentecostal Sermons and Bible Studies by Pastor Jim Feeney, Ph.D.

 • Wow, is there any hope then?
 Certainly!
 The grace of God offers forgiveness to the repentant, sinning believer.
 If you are a Christian who has drifted back into living in sin and haven’t repented, confess your sins to the Lord.
 Ask His forgiveness and His strength to turn away from those sins.
 He will hear your sincere heart and will “forgive [your] sins and purify [you] from all unrighteousness.”
 Your advocate with the Father — Jesus Christ — will restore you to good standing before God.

 • However, don’t miss those two all-important words (“not sin”) right in the middle of His gracious promises of forgiveness — “I write this to you so that you will not sin.”
 Yes, we are weak, mortal beings born with a nature given to sin.
-Even as believers, that sin nature can rise up and induce us to sin.
+Even as believers, that sin nature can rise up and tempt us to sin.
 But the correct biblical response to sin is immediate, sincere repentance, confession of those sins to God, and a recognition of and agreement with God’s desire that we “not sin.”

 • To such a genuinely repentant believer, the Lord will always grant His gracious forgiveness.
 But to the one who willfully, deliberately keeps on sinning, that pathway if followed to its end will lead to a “fearful expectation of judgment” (Hebrews 10:26).